vedant-naik99/gcd-project/README.md

+This projects work done in a course project
 # Getting and Cleaning Data Project
- This projects work done on a course project

 ## Followed instructions

 You should create one R script called run_analysis.R that does the following.